Hyundai Ioniq Electric boot space & seating

 - 5Interior, dashboard & comfortThe new 10.25-inch touchscreen found in the latest Hyundai Ioniq Electric is one of the best we've used

-- 6Boot space, seating & practicality - currently readingThe Hyundai Ioniq Electric is far from the most practical family car, but it’s more than adequate in key areas
+- 6Boot space, seating & practicality - currently readingThe Hyundai Ioniq Electric is far from the most practical electric family car these days, but it's more than adequate in key areas